 Genesis Health Project launches Alzheimer’s Disease, dementia caregivers support program

+A $500,000 grant from the New York State Department of Health (NYSDOH) will fund programming to deliver Alzheimer’s Disease and caregiving support to the African American community in Syracuse —including respite care and connections to community resources—as part of the Genesis Health Project.
+This initiative, led by Syracuse University’s Falk College, is part of the NYSDOH’s Alzheimer’s Disease Program, which implemented a $25 million strategy in 2015 to support people with Alzheimer’s Disease and other dementias and their caregivers.
 The goals of the African American Alzheimer’s Dementia Caregivers Support Program (AADCS) are to provide Alzheimer’s and dementia education to inner-city African Americans and increase use of available resources to diminish caregiver stress.
 The programs include educational seminars and cultural competency training for community-based partners.
 A 12-Week Healthy Living Program will launch August 13 and runs through October 29, 2016 from 9-11:30 a.m. at the Living Water Church of God in Christ, 121 Huron Street.
 The Healthy Living program encompasses Alzheimer’s Disease and nutrition education, exercise sessions and yoga and meditation.
 Required registration and orientation for this free program will be held on August 13 starting at 9:00 a.m.
 All individuals must be 18 years of age to participate.

 Gump to continue leading Undergraduate Program for Trauma Research with Veterans with newly awarded NSF grant